Miragecore/cando/README.md

 # cando
 - Raspberry 4B
 - Ubuntu 20.04 / ROS2 galactic
-- StereoCcmera : Arducam 4Channel Adapeter + 8MP Rpicamera V2(2EA)
+- StereoCamera : Arducam 4Channel Adapeter + 8MP Rpicamera V2(2EA)
 - yaboom robot

 I planned mobile robot that moves around my home.
-It will construct with yaboom robot H/W & stereo camera. yaboom robot is only for moving parts that controled by I2C and other original parts of yaboom will be remove. stereo camera will be made by arducam's 4 Channel adapter and two 8MP raspberry camera V2 and it will produce a disprityImage based on AnyNet or RTSSnet CNN Network. after all things are built, I will try S-PTAM algorithms.
+It will construct with [yaboom robot](https://category.yahboom.net/collections/r-4-wheels-drive/products/raspbot) H/W & stereo camera. yaboom robot is only for moving parts that controled by I2C and one Ultrasonic sensor. other original parts of yaboom will be remove. stereo camera will be made by [arducam's 4 Channel multiplexer](https://www.arducam.com/product/multi-camera-v2-1-adapter-raspberry-pi/) and two [8MP raspberry camera V2](https://www.arducam.com/16mp-autofocus-camera-for-raspberry-pi/) and will make it produce a disprity Image based on AnyNet or RTSSnet CNN Network. after all things are built, I will try S-PTAM algorithms.

 # dependency